Trade smarter, not harder, and get a 50% bonus on your first deposit with promo code QS50.

 Support and resistance levels

-Swing Trading (Medium-Term): Swing traders typically hold positions for several days to weeks, aiming to capture intermediate price swings.
+Swing trading (medium-term): Swing traders typically hold positions for several days to weeks, aiming to capture intermediate price swings.
 Charts with slightly longer time intervals, such as 30-minute, 1-hour, or 4-hour charts, are commonly used.
 Candlestick charts or bar charts can effectively analyze swing trading opportunities and patterns.

-Position Trading (Long-Term): Position traders focus on long-term trends and hold positions for weeks, months, or even years.
+Position trading (long-term): Position traders focus on long-term trends and hold positions for weeks, months, or even years.
 Longer time intervals, such as daily, weekly, or monthly charts, are suitable for analyzing these trends.
 Candlestick charts, bar charts, or linear charts can be utilized for position trading, with line charts providing a smoother representation of long-term price movements.

-Trading signals and patterns
+Trading Signals and Patterns

 If you focus on identifying and trading with trends, candlestick charts or bar charts are often preferred.
 They provide detailed information on price action, making it easier to spot trend reversals, trend continuation patterns, and key support and resistance levels.